Climax Uranium Mill: Groundwater contamination

-Health Impact
+Health impact

-The main risk to public health offered by the tailings is their production of gamma radiation, and both radium and radon-222, which occur naturally as radium decays.
+The main risk to public health presented by the tailings is their production of gamma radiation along with radium-226 and radon-222, a decay product of the former one.
 Outdoors, radon emitted by the tailings is dispersed into the atmosphere.
 Indoors, radon emitted from tailings used in construction accumulates.
-Long term exposure to these products can cause cancer, genetic mutations, and other adverse health effects.
-These health effects were documented prior to the decommissioning of the Climax Mill by the AEC and MED programs during research of the atomic bomb.
+Long-term exposure to these products can cause cancer, genetic mutations, and other adverse health effects.
+These health effects were documented before the decommissioning of the Climax Mill by the AEC and MED programs during research of the atomic bomb.
 However, when a 1966 study discovered increased amounts of radon-222 in the environment surrounding the Mill, the public was prohibited from accessing leftover tailings.
 Still, “thousands of nearby “vicinity” properties had already been contaminated.”
 Further research by Colorado's Mesa County Health Department revealed the county, including Grand Junction, has a higher death rate from lung cancer than the state average, by a margin of 12.9 more people out of every 100,000.
 The cause for this disparity is undetermined, and the Health Department states that this may be due to either the Mill or a larger smoker population.
 To gain a better grasp of the scope of environment on which these tailings had impact, the 1980 Census records about 22,650 people living within two miles of the Climax Mill, while Grand Junction, the downtown of which was 13 city blocks from the mill site, was home to 62,670 inhabitants.

-Economic Impact
+Economic impact

 Due to the inherent health risk of uranium mill tailings used in construction emitting radon-222 gas on properties, many homeowners suffered a financial hit by not being able to sell their homes after the use of tailings in construction or on their properties was discovered.
 4,266 properties were determined to exceed the safety standards for radon emissions and considered to qualify for UMTRA clean-up.
 UMTRA was a voluntary program, leading to approximately 340 property owners refusing clean-up efforts on their properties.
 Properties that were uninhabited or well-ventilated to prevent radon accumulation were left untouched.
 In December 1991, it was estimated that the cost of removing the tailings and transporting them by truck to the Grand Junction Disposal Site would reach a total of $420 million, with $200 million for cleaning up the mill site and $220 million for cleaning up the vicinity properties.
 The Grand Junction Disposal Site is currently projected to stop accepting tailings in 2023, which would lead to an economic hit for the area.
 Due to the cost of safely cleaning up and transporting the tailings, it would cost the city over $2 million to transport a couple of years worth of tailings to the closest disposal site, Clive, after the Grand Junction Disposal Site closes.
 The current remediation cost per ton of tailings in the Grand Junction, CO area is approximately $120.